litenova/LiteBus/README.md

 * Written in .NET 6
 * No Dependencies
 * Minimum Reflection Usage
-* Utilizing Covariance, Contravariance, and Polymorphism to Dispatch Messages
+* Utilizing Covariance, Contravariance, and Polymorphism to Dispatch and Handle Messages
 * Built-in Messaging Types
     * Command without Result `ICommand`
     * Command with Result `ICommand<TResult>`